 Several methods are used to select the proper size oropharyngeal airway, the most common being the distance between the corner of the patient’s mouth and the angle of the jaw.

 Resuscitator bags are also used with artificial airways, including endotracheal tubes and supraglottic and pharyngeal airways.
 Pediatric bags have a pressure relief valve that limits peak airway pressures (usually to 35 to 45 cm water); practitioners must monitor the valve setting to avoid inadvertent hypoventilation.
 The relief valve can be shut off if necessary to provide sufficient pressure.

-There are numerous techniques for LMA insertion.
+There are numerous techniques for LMA insertion (see How to Insert a Laryngeal Mask Airway).
 The standard approach is to press the deflated mask against the hard palate (using the long finger of the dominant hand) and rotate it past the base of the tongue until the mask reaches the hypopharynx so that the tip then sits in the upper esophagus.
 Once in the correct position, the mask is inflated.
 Inflating the mask with half the recommended volume before insertion stiffens the tip, possibly making insertion easier.
 Newer mask versions replace the inflatable cuff with a gel that molds to the airway.